New York Contested Divorce Attorney

 spouse disagree on the grounds for divorce, or the legal reasons to end

 your marriage.
-The third is if you and your spouse cannot agree on property
+The third is if you and your spouse cannot agree on child

-division, child custody and support, spousal support and the division
+custody and support, spousal support, or the division of assets.
+This

-If a contested divorce is your best or only course of action to pursue,
+If a contested divorce is your best or only course of action, there is

 this process can help you prepare for what is to come, with your attorney